 - Use 1/3 teaspoon of baking soda .

-- Add 1/2 teaspoon of an acidic agent (like lemon juice or vinegar).
+- Add 1/2 teaspoon of an acidic agent (such as lemon juice or vinegar).